-Interest expense increased \$0.2 million compared to the same quarter of the prior fiscal year.
-IEC's average outstanding debt balances increased to \$35.3 million for the fourth quarter of fiscal 2013 from \$28.4 million for the same quarter of the prior fiscal year.
-Average borrowings in the fourth quarter of fiscal 2013 were higher than the fourth quarter of the prior fiscal year primarily due to increased borrowings on the revolver to fund operations.
-The weighted average interest rate on IEC's debt, excluding the impact of the interest rate swap, was 0.05% higher than in the fourth quarter of the prior fiscal year.
-Interest expense in the fourth quarter of fiscal 2013 was also impacted by covenant waiver fees.
-Detailed information regarding our borrowings, including a summary of modifications in the Fourth Amended and Restated Credit Facility Agreement, is provided in Note 8 - Credit Facilities to the consolidated financial statements included in this Form 10-K.
+Interest expense decreased by \$0.1 million compared to the same quarter of the prior fiscal year.
+IEC's average outstanding debt balances decreased to \$32.8 million for the fourth quarter of fiscal 2014 from \$35.3 million for the same quarter of the prior fiscal year.
+Average borrowings in the fourth quarter of fiscal 2014 were lower than the fourth quarter of the prior fiscal year due to lower revolver borrowing partially offset by borrowing under a new term loan in connection with the Celmet building purchase in the first quarter of fiscal 2014.
+The weighted average interest rate on IEC's debt, excluding the impact of the interest rate swap, was 0.7% higher than in the fourth quarter of the prior fiscal year.
+The net impact of adjusting the swap to fair value decreased interest expense by \$0.1 million in the fourth quarter of the current fiscal year compared to the prior fiscal year.
+Cash paid for interest was approximately \$0.4 million for the fourth quarter of fiscal 2014 and fiscal 2013.
+Detailed information regarding our borrowings, including a summary of modifications in the Fourth Amended and Restated Credit Facility Agreement (the "2013 Credit Agreement"), is provided in Note 8-Credit Facilities.